aakamshpm/Ecommerce-FakeStore-API/README.md

    Visit `http://localhost:5173` to start using it.

 4. **Firebase login:**
-   To log in, use the following credentials:
+   To log in, you can use the following credentials or by Registering a new account:

    Email: shopitest@gmail.com